anilram/anilram/README.md

 * I am a Software Engineer, focussing on developing web and mobile applications.
 * I have 8 years of experiance in developing, designing, and managing web applications
-* Good in Java, JavaScript, HTML, CSS, SQL and related frame works and technolgies.
+* Good in Java, JavaScript, HTML, CSS, SQL and related frameworks and technolgies.

 - 🔭 I’m currently working on microservices and related frameworks.